Getting a business credit card is simpler than you might think. Here’s exactly what to do.

 Fill out the application form, request employee cards if needed and agree to the provider’s terms.
 The last step is to review your application and submit it.

-Most major providers offer instant approval, so you’ll likely receive a decision within 60 seconds.
+Most major providers offer automated applications, so you’ll likely receive a decision within 60 seconds.
 If there are issues with your application, you may need to wait a few business days to a few weeks to hear back.

 After you’re approved, expect to receive your card within 10 business days.